 In 2007 I completed the Dog Obedience Trainer/Instructor Program at Penn Foster Career School of Pennsylvania.
 I completed the required hours of practical experience at the Parma Animal Shelter, where I instructed volunteers in shelter safety and demonstrated correct methods for training basics such as those required to pass the AKC Canine Good Citizen test.

-I currently have four adopted dogs from area shelters and rescues.
-Three are Rottweilers and one is a Lab.
-Argos is a senior and recently retired from helping me with aggressive dog issues as well and other basic client issues.
-Leo is a pre-senior that helps with interactions as well as the two younger dogs Maudie and Doogan.
-Doogan works with in home clients and is CGC certified as well as a Therapy dog.
+I currently have three adopted dogs from area shelters and rescues.
+Two are Rottweilers and one is a Lab.
+Argos my senior guy, retired from helping me with aggressive dog issues as well as other basic client issues in 2012.
+Argos passed away August 2017.
+Leo is now the senior dog that helps with interactions as well as the two younger dogs Maudie and Doogan.
+Doogan continues his work with me with all clients and is CGC certified.
+He has retired from Therapy Dog work.

 As in human cases, the dog/human breakdown in a relationship is a result of lack of understanding and communication.
 As long as there is this breakdown, dogs will continue to end up at shelter doors.
 Shelter dogs have offered me such challenging work.
 It is rewarding for me to help mend the broken dog/human bond, especially for shelter dogs, who have given me so much in experience and understanding of their specific problems.
 It is equally rewarding for me to help humans understand dog language.
 I understand that language and would like to help dogs and guardians mend their relationships.
 I am only “A BARK AWAY”.